-SONA Research Participation Requirement:

-There is a Psychology Department requirement that all students enrolled in PSY 2012 participate in a research experience.
-The deadlines for this requirement will be posted on CANVAS the second week of class.
-Completion of this requirement affects your course grade based on the amount of research credits you earn.
+SONA Research Participation.
+Students enrolled in PSY2012 are required to participate in a research experience.
+Information about research participation and relevant deadlines will be posted on CANVAS by the second week of class.
+This portion of the course grade is based on the amount of research credits you earn.